At The Naked Pharmacy, we ensure that all of our supplements are made with effective strength bioactives, so they are clinically proven to work.

 The scientific studies to support our claims on olive leaf and elenolic acid are published in the following peer review journals:

-Role of oleic acid in immune system; mechanism of action; a review by Carrillo C et al, 2012.
 The aim of this study was to collate all the reports available in order to analyse as well as summarise all the knowledge concerning oleic acid.

 The authors concluded that oleic acid could be reported as an anti-inflammatory fatty acid playing a role in the activation of different pathways of immune competent cells.